ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

         - some_other_role_using_my_custom_modules
         - yet_another_role_using_my_custom_modules

-This can also be used, with some limitations, to modify modules in Ansible's core distribution, such as to use development versions of modules before they are released in production releases.
-Use this approach with caution, as API signatures may change in core components, and is not always guaranteed to work.
+If necessary, you can also embed a module in a role to modify a module in Ansible's core distribution.
+For example, you can use the development version of a particular module before it is released in production releases by copying the module and embedding the copy in a role.
+Use this approach with caution, as API signatures may change in core components, and this workaround is not guaranteed to work.

 The same mechanism can be used to embed and distribute plugins in a role, using the same schema.
 For example, for a filter plugin: